 Power Transition and Potential Conflict

-China's Ambitions and Potential Tension Points
+China’s Ambitions and Potential Tensions

-The Influence of Politics on the Economy
+The Influence of Politics on Economics

 Politics exerts a substantial influence on the economy and business operations.
-Political decisions can significantly affect the daily functioning of the economy and companies.
+Political decisions can significantly affect the daily functioning of the economy and businesses.
 For example, economic sanctions imposed for political reasons can paralyze entire sectors of an economy.
-Therefore, understanding the political elements in economic decisions is essential for a complete analysis of power relations.
+Therefore, understanding political elements in economic decisions is essential for a complete analysis of power relations.

-Human and Political Interaction
+Human Interaction and Politics

-Geopolitics in Decision Making
+Geopolitics in Decision-Making

 Impact of Geopolitics on Investments